brandur/sorg/content/drafts/postgres-connections.md

 to huge numbers of connections.
-Once you start brushing up against a big connection limit like 500, the right answer probably isn't to increase it -- it's to re-evaluate how they're being used to and try to manage them more efficiently.
+Once you start brushing up against a big connection limit like 500, the right answer probably isn't to increase it -- it's to re-evaluate how those connections are being used to and try to manage them more efficiently.

 ## Techniques for efficient connection use (#techniques)

 ### Connection pools (#connection-pool)

-A connection pool is a cache of database connections usually local to a specific process.
-It's main advantage is improved performance -- there's a certain amount of overhead implicit to opening a new database connection both on the client and the server.
-By checking a connection back into a connection pool instead of discarding it after finishing with it, that connection can be reused the next time one is needed.
+A connection pool is a cache of database connections, usually local to a specific process.
+It's main advantage is improved performance -- there's a certain amount of overhead inherent to opening a new database connection in both the client and the server.
+After finishing with a connection, by checking it back into a pool instead of discarding it, the connection can be reused next time one is needed within the application.
 Connection pooling is built into many database adapters including Go's [`database/sql`][databasesql], Java's [JDBC][jdbc], or Active Record in Ruby.

 !fig src="/assets/postgres-connections/connection-pooling.svg" caption="A deployment with a number of nodes, each of which maintains a local pool of connections for their workers to use."

-Another reason to use a connection pool is to help manage connections more efficiently.
-They allow a maximum number of connections to be configured for any particular node which makes the total number of connections that you can expect your deployment to use deterministic.
-Those connections local to each node can also be shared by a much larger number of total service processes.
-Applications should be written so that they only acquire a connection when they're serving a request, so idle processes don't need to hold a connection at all.
+Connection pools also help manage connections more efficiently.
+They're configured with a maximum number of connections that the pool can hold which makes the total number of connections that you can expect a single deployed node to use deterministic.
+By writing application workers to only acquire a connection when they're serving a request, those per-node pools of connections can be shared between a much larger pool of workers.

-A limitation of connection pools is that they're usually only effective within a single process.
-Rails implements a connection pool in Active Record, but because Ruby isn't capable true parallelism it's common to use forking servers like Unicorn or Puma which makes a connection pool much less effective because each process will need to maintain its own [2].
-Python's situation is similar.
+A limitation of connection pools is that they're usually only effective in languages that can be deployed within a single process.
+Rails implements a connection pool in Active Record, but because Ruby isn't capable of real parallelism, it's common to use forking servers like Unicorn or Puma.
+This makes those connection pools much less effective because each process needs to maintain its own [2].

 ### Minimum viable checkouts (#mvc)

-It's possible to have a number of database connections shared between a much larger pool of workers by making sure to carefully manage the amount of time workers have a connection checked out.

-For any given span of work, very often it's possible to identify a critical span in the middle where domain logic is being run, and where a database connection needs to be held.
+For any given span of work, very often it's possible to identify a critical span in the middle where core domain logic is being run, and where a database connection needs to be held.
 To take an HTTP request for example, there's usually a phase at the beginning where a worker is reading a request's body, decoding and validating its payload, and performing other peripheral operations like rate limiting before moving on to the application's core logic.
-After that logic is executed there's a similar phase at the end where it's serializing and sending the response, emitting metrics, performing logging, etc.
+After that logic is executed there's a similar phase at the end where it's serializing and sending the response, emitting metrics, performing logging, and so on.

 !fig src="/assets/postgres-connections/minimum-viable-checkout.svg" caption="Workers should only hold connections as long as they're needed.
 There's work before and after core application logic where no connection is needed."